 Researching Black Histories from the Eustis Estate: Notes on Process

-By Eleanor Proctor Research Scholar, Historic New England In the fall of 2021, I began a research fellowship at Historic New England’s Study Center in Milton, MA, hoping to find information on those who worked for the Eustis family at their estate there between 1880 and 1930.
+By Eleanor Martinez-Proctor Research Scholar, Historic New England In the fall of 2021, I began a research fellowship at Historic New England’s Study Center in Milton, MA, hoping to find information on those who worked for the Eustis family at their estate there between 1880 and 1930.
 I expected to see histories of the Irish … Continue reading Researching Black Histories from the Eustis Estate: Notes on Process

 Event | Flouting the Law: Massachusetts Residents Still Owned Slaves in 1850!